Rukhmabai: Dissolution of Marriage

 After the series of court cases which resulted in the affirmation of the marriage, she appealed to Queen Victoria.

 Everywhere it is considered one of the greatest blessings of God that we are under the protection of our beloved Queen Victoria's Government, which has its world wide fame for best administration.
 If such a Government cannot help unyoke us Hindu woman, what Government on earth has the power to relieve the daughters of Ind from their present miseries?
 This 50th year of our Queen's accession to the most renowned throne is the jubilee year in which every town and every village in her dominions is to show their loyalty in the best way it can, and wish the mother Queen a long happy life, to rule over us for many years with peace and prosperity.
 At such an unusual occasion will the mother listen to an earnest appeal from her millions of Indian daughters and grant them a few simple words of change into the book on Hindu law- that 'marriages performed before the respective ages of 20 in boys and 15 in girls shall not be considered legal in the eyes of the law if brought before the Court.'
 This mere sentence will be sufficient for the present to have enough check on child marriages, without creating a great vexation among the ignorant masses.
 This jubilee year must leave some expression on us Hindu women, and nothing will be more gratefully received than the introduction of this mere sentence into our law books.
 It is the work of a day if God wished it, but without His aid every effort seems to be in vain.
 So far, dear lady, I have dwelt on your patience, for which an apology is necessary.
 With best compliments -I remain yours very sincerely, Rukhmabai.

 — Rukhmabai's Testimony to the Government of India.
 Daily Telegraph, 15 July 1887. page 2.

 It has been claimed that Queen Victoria overruled the court and dissolved the marriage.
 However no primary documentary evidence has been provided to support Queen Victoria's direct intervention in the case.

 In July 1888, a settlement was reached with Bhikaji and he relinquished his claim on Rukhmabai for a payment of two thousand rupees.
 Bhikaji remarried in 1889 and Rukhmabai went on to become a widely revered feminist and medical practitioner.

 Influence on Age of Consent Act, 1891

 The case generated a great deal of debate both within India and England.
-It drew written commentaries from reformers like Behramji Malabari (1853-1912), Balgangadhar Tilak, journalistic opinion pieces from prominent names like Rudyard Kipling and broader feminist discussions in British women's magazines.
+It drew written commentaries from reformers like Behramji Malabar and Balgangadhar Tilak, journalistic opinion pieces from prominent names like Rudyard Kipling, and broader feminist discussions in British women's magazines.

 Ultimately, the publicity and debate generated by this case helped influence the enactment of the "Age of Consent Act" in 1891, which changed the age of consent from 10 to 12 years across British India.